- Declarations Violations Process

 In the event of two (2) inches (note: 4”, if offered by contractor) or more of snow, the contractor is authorized to perform the following:

 “Road –” cleared by plow.
-No salt unless specifically requested by Association manager
+No salt unless specifically requested by the Association manager

 “Drive –” cleared by handwork (snowblower) and driveway.
 No salt.

-“Sidewalks –” no action to be taken. [unit owners are strongly recommending to use the garage as entrance]
+“Sidewalks –” no action to be taken.
+[Unit owners are strongly recommending using the garage as an entrance]

 When possible, the contractor will wait until the episode has ended to take action.
 This provides for the most cost-effective and efficient clearing and treatment.

-If unit owner chooses to salt the concrete walkway, do not use sodium chloride salt on cement as it may cause spalling.
+If the unit owner chooses to salt the concrete walkway, do not use sodium chloride on cement, as it may cause spalling.
 Unit Owner will be responsible for repairs.

-In the event that there is ice, freezing rain, sleet and/or snow of less than four (4) inches the decision to authorize the contractor to perform work will be made cooperatively among the Board, the property manager and the contractor.
-Weather forecast will be considered.
-Safety is the principle consideration.
+In the event that there is ice, freezing rain, sleet, and/or snow of less than four (4) inches, the decision to authorize the contractor to perform work will be made cooperatively among the Board, the property manager, and the contractor.
+The weather forecast will be considered.
+Safety is the principal consideration.

 The Board may update or modify these guidelines at its discretion.